smartemission/smartemission/docs/platform/data.rst

 Data Management
 ===============

-This chapter describes all technical aspects related to data/ETL within the Smart Emission Data Platform based on the (ETL-)design described within the :ref:`architecture` chapter.
+This chapter describes technical aspects of the data management, the ETL, of the Smart Emission (SE) Data Platform, expanding from the ETL-design in the :ref:`architecture` chapter.

-As sensor data is continuously generated, also the ETL processing is continuous.
+As sensor data is continuously generated, also ETL processing is a continuous multistep-sequence.

-As indicated there are three ETL-steps in sequence:
+There are three main sequential ETL-steps:

-* Harvester - fetch raw sensor values from "Whale server"
+* Harvesters - fetch raw sensor values from sensor data collectors like the "Whale server"
-* Refiner - validate, convert, calibrate and aggregate raw sensor values
+* Refiners - validate, convert, calibrate and aggregate raw sensor values
-* Publisher - publish refined values to various (OGC) services
+* Publishers - publish refined values to various (OGC) services

-The ``Extractor`` is used for Calibration purposes: to publish raw indicators from the sensors into an ``InfluxDB`` time-series DB.
+The ``Extractor`` is used for Calibration: it fetches reference and raw sensor data into an ``InfluxDB`` time-series DB as input for the Artificial Neural Network (ANN) learning process, called the ``Calibrator``.

 Implementation for all ETL can be found here: https://github.com/Geonovum/smartemission/blob/master/etl